 A. Retail Arbitrage – It’s possible that you might know someone you could hire to focus on garage sales, thrift stores, and other retail arbitrage sourcing in your area.
 Some people are afraid of training potential competition, but there are ways to avoid that.

 B. Online Arbitrage – There are many different ways you can outsource your OA.
 Some people hire VAs (Virtual Assistants) to source for them.
 They train a VA to find items online that meet certain sourcing parameters.
 Then the Amazon seller decides which items to actually buy.
 Other online sellers pay for a shared VA group and get daily sourcing lists.
 We found good success with Rabbit Hole Riches (here and here) and Gated List for many of our OA finds and are trying out some other services as well.

 D. Household Cleaning and Lawn Maintenance – This might not be considered part of your business, but the same philosophy applies.
 Why would you stop your $75 per hour job selling on Amazon to clean your house when you could easily hire a quality maid service for much less?
 Same goes for taking care of your lawn.

-4. Always be thankful.
 (Yes, I know I said there would be 3 keys, but it’s those who go above and beyond what’s expected of them that truly succeed).
 Remember to be thankful for the flexibility and freedom that selling online provides.
 Be thankful for the help of others, and give back.
-Be thankful for the mistakes you make so you don’t repeat them.
-Be thankful for all of the Amazon FBA seller related books that help straighten out the learning curve.
+Be thankful for the mistakes you make and the lessons you’ve learned from them.
+Be thankful for all of the Amazon FBA seller related books/courses that help straighten out the learning curve.
 Be thankful for the amazing opportunity this business model presents.